GoogleChrome/web.dev/src/site/content/en/blog/sharedarraybuffer-updates-january-2021/index.md

 ---
 title: Firefox and Chrome now support SharedArrayBuffer (again) for cross-origin isolated pages
 subhead: >
-  The API for sharing memory between the main thread and worker threads is available for websites that have implemented COOP and COEP on the desktop and Android versions of Firefox and Chrome.
+  The API for sharing memory between the main thread and worker threads is available (again) on the desktop and Android versions of Firefox and Chrome.
+SharedArrayBuffer is only available for websites that have implemented COOP and COEP.
 description: >
-  The API for sharing memory between the main thread and worker threads is available for websites that have implemented COOP and COEP on the desktop and Android versions of Firefox and Chrome.
+  The API for sharing memory between the main thread and worker threads is available (again) on the desktop and Android versions of Firefox and Chrome.
+SharedArrayBuffer is only available for websites that have implemented COOP and COEP.
 authors:
   - kaycebasques
 date: 2021-01-13